MessageComposer Middleware

 Draft Composition Customization

-Similarly, we can customize draft composition:
+Similarly, you can customize draft composition:

 import type {